A Note from David Brickner: What You Need to Know About False Choices Regarding Evangelization

 Did you hear the hubbub over newly released tapes that recorded more of the conversation between former President Richard Nixon and evangelist Billy Graham?
 For many, the focus was on anti-Semitic attitudes that appeared in the conversation.
 But the mention of Jews for Jesus in these tapes sheds an interesting light on how and why many Christian leaders today shy away from Jewish evangelism.
-(If you didn’t know that Jews for Jesus was mentioned in these tapes and would like to read about it, click here)

 The tapes contain a reminder that it is nothing new for Jewish community leaders to regard any overtures to reach Jewish people for Jesus as a threat.
 As it is human nature to “lobby” influential people to one’s cause, evangelists such as Billy Graham have been pressured to show friendship to the Jewish people by distancing themselves from those whose mission it is to reach Jewish people for Jesus.

 The pressure often comes in the form of friendship proffered or withheld based on where one stands when it comes to evangelizing Jewish people.
 Nearly four decades later, we are seeing the “fruits” of this type of pressure as many Christian leaders are urging other Christians to demonstrate love and respect for Jewish people by keeping silent about the gospel.
 Rich Robinson, scholar-in-residence with Jews for Jesus, has some keen insight into this trend.
 I want to commend the following book review, in which Rich shows how Christians can inadvertently diminish their love for the unsaved as well as their own obedience to the Savior:

 Honest to God: Christian Zionists Confront 10 Questions Jews Need Answered by Victor L. Styrsky.